-Consistent with the OMUTCD, custom signs are permissible for situations in which standard signs do not convey necessary information or instruction for road users.
+Consistent with the OMUTCD, custom signs are permissible for situations in which provided standard signs do not convey necessary information or instruction for road users.
+Such signs must be designed to OMUTCD standards.
+These include using appropriate shapes, colors, backgrounds, and legends consistent with the sign's function.
+The use of experimental symbols is prohibited.

-Refer to OMUTCD Section 2A.04 for information on the design of signs not covered by standard signs.
+[Refer to OMUTCD Section 2A.04 for information on the design of signs not covered by standard signs.
 Signs with word messages other than those in the OMUTCD shall be of the same shape and color as standard signs of the same functional type.
-All symbols, colors, or other design features for custom signs that differ from the standard shall follow the procedures for experimentation and change described in OMUTCD Chapter 1B.
+All symbols, colors, or other design features for custom signs that differ from the standard shall follow the procedures for experimentation and change described in OMUTCD Chapter 1B.](#)